Homeworld (Palladium)

 Homeworld is a 1982 role-playing game supplement for The Mechanoid Invasion published by Palladium Books.

 Contents

-Homeworld is the final book in The Mechanoid Invasion trilogy, but was designed as a stand-alone game in which the personnel who may have survived the earlier books to the Mechanoid homeworld.
+Homeworld is the final part of The Mechanoid Invasion trilogy, but was intended to be used a stand-alone game in which the characters that survived so far will journey to the Mechanoid homeworld.

 Reception

 William A. Barton reviewed Homeworld in The Space Gamer No. 60.
 Barton commented that "Even with its flaws and lack of slick production, Homeworld is a useful addition to the Mechanoid Invasion - and much superior to the interim Journey."